apache/arrow/docs/source/format/Intro.rst

 ---------------------------------

-In contrast to the fixed size primitive layout, the variable length layout allows to represent an array where each element can have a variable size in bytes.
+In contrast to the fixed size primitive layout, the variable length layout allows representing an array where each element can have a variable size in bytes.
 This layout is used for binary and string data.

 The bytes of all elements in a binary or string column are stored together consecutively in a single buffer or region of memory.
-To know where each element of the column starts and ends the physical layout also includes integer offsets.
+To know where each element of the column starts and ends, the physical layout also includes integer offsets.
-The number of elements of the offset buffer is one more than the length of the array as the last two elements define the start and the end of the last element in the binary/string column.
+The offsets buffer is always one element longer than the array.
+The last two offsets define the start and the end of the last binary/string element.

 Binary and string data types share the same physical layout.
-The one difference between them is that the string data type is utf-8 binary and assumes to contain utf-8 encoded strings.
+The only difference between them is that a string-typed array is assumed to contain valid utf-8 string data.

 The difference between binary/string and large binary/string is in the offset data type.
 In the first case that is int32 and in the second it is int64.